802.11ad Transmitter Spectral Emission Mask Testing

 High Power Amplifier Modeling

-Within an RF chain, the HPA is a necessary component but it introduces nonlinear behaviour in the form of inband distortion and spectral regrowth.
+Within an RF chain, the HPA is a necessary component but it introduces nonlinear behavior in the form of inband distortion and spectral regrowth.
 The Rapp model, described in [ 2 ], can be used to model an 802.11ad power amplifier.
 The Rapp model causes AM/AM distortion and is modeled with comm.MemorylessNonlinearity.
 The HPA is backed-off to operate below the saturation point to reduce distortion.

 hpaBackoff = 0.5; % Power Amplifier backoff in dB % Create and configure a memoryless nonlinearity to model HPA nonLinearity = comm.MemorylessNonlinearity; nonLinearity.Method = 'Rapp model'; nonLinearity.Smoothness = 0.81; % Smoothness factor nonLinearity.LinearGain = 10^(4.65/10) - hpaBackoff; % Small signal gain nonLinearity.OutputSaturationLevel = 0.58; % Saturation level % Apply the model txWaveform = nonLinearity(filterWaveform);